 The overwhelming focus of my legislative efforts will be on addressing the high levels of unemployment in Nevada.
 We need to make Nevada more attractive to a wide range of businesses.
 By reducing energy costs, removing barriers to competition, encouraging rural development and supporting Nevada entrepreneurs, we can get Nevada working again.

 Republicans generally seek to lower taxes, which decreases revenue and results in cuts to social services and higher education.
-The Democrats want to spend more for social services by increasing the debt and raising taxes on businesses and the wealthy.
-Neither action addresses the real problem facing Nevada today, which is high unemployment.
-Employed people increase revenues from payroll taxes, sales taxes, property taxes and fuel taxes and depend less on social services.
-They buy more and spend more, which results in even more economic growth.
+Democrats support more spending for social services, resulting in increased debt and higher taxes.
+Increasing taxes will do little to solve the real problem facing Nevada today, which is high unemployment.
+Employed individual increase revenues from payroll taxes, sales taxes, property taxes and fuel taxes and depend less on social services.
+They buy more and spend more, which results in more economic growth.
 We don’t need to raise taxes.
 We need to get Nevada working again.